Written By Nik Koulogeorge

 "There is no other God before me" means, to the ethical leader, that all humans, regardless of ethnicity, heritage, political or religious affiliation, come from the same place.
 You need not impose this sameness onto others, just know it for yourself.

 The basis for ethical leadership is respect for life.
-Each of us are strands of DNA creating cells which pile onto each other into the form of a human.
-No matter how powerful, rich, influential or useful you become, you are worth no more or less than any other person.
+Each of us is strands of DNA creating cells that pile onto each other into the form of a human.
+No matter how powerful, rich, influential, or useful you become, you are worth no more or less than any other person.

 In Practice: Those who work for you and those who work above you are people.
 Treat them as equals no matter their title.
 You'll inspire those who look up to you and intrigue your superiors.
 Keep your head up and shoulders back.
 Accept your worth.
 Change the delivery of your message for different audiences, not your identity.

 "You shall not make for yourself an idol," is a simple way of saying that your favorite celebrity is still a human and still flawed.
 That includes musicians, scientists, politicians, actors, parents, and, as much as it pains me to say this, even

 We often let the momentum behind an organization or movement die along with the presiding leader of a given time.
 Aspects you appreciate about others are things you should ingrain into yourself.
 You choose to be better; it is not a matter of "can" but a matter of "will."
 Building trust in yourself allows you to improve your circumstance.
 Do that with such tenacity that you become your monument to humankind.

 In Practice: Your role models and mentors have flaws; expect that.
 If they are ethical leaders, they recognize they are no better than you (see: the 1st Commandment).
 If not, then you have discovered a way to rise above them.
 Flaws or baggage are not a reason to "cancel" another person - only a sign that they are human and should not have been worshiped in the first place.